AndriusMrc/LittlepayPayments/README.md

 - Added Maven Wrapper to eliminate the need for developers to set it up themselves and to ensure consistency by using the same Maven version.

 ### If I had more time
+- I would think of a better way to pass input csv files
+- Add better data validation
+- Add logging
+- Add code hygienic and linting checks